abpuccini/machine-learning-challenge/README.md

 As the flowchart presented above, the model that would be the best estimator for prediction of candidate exoplanets is **Linear SVC (Support Vector Classification)** as the following assumptions.

-- The model will predict catagorial output (y).
+- The model will predict categorical output (y).

 - y is a labeled data.

 - There are less than 100K samples in the dataset.

-After training and fitting model with selective features, applying GridSearchCV to tune the best model with different parameters.
+After training and fitting a model with selective features, applying GridSearchCV to tune the best model with different parameters.
 The result show that the best parameter is **'C': 1000, 'gamma': 1, 'kernel': 'linear'** with **88.23%** accuracy.

 ```javascript
 # Defining parameter range